 - FCR or first-contact resolution, which is the traditional objective

-- Cross-selling when it is appropriate
+- Cross-selling when appropriate

 - Preventing future unnecessary service contacts with education

-- Creating emotional connection and value added when appropriate
+- Creating emotional connection and value-added when appropriate

-- Collecting information for the Voice of the Customer
+- Monitoring the Voice of the Customer

 The last objective is essential in order to understand the customer at different touchpoints.
 Customers are everywhere, and they are taking action towards your services.
 Those customers who are providing feedback may represent the majority of customers who are experiencing similar issues and problems.
 For example, ten people reporting a certain issue could mean that 200-1,000 customers are having the same experience.